mozilla-platform-ops/snakepit_puppet/README.md

 #   `nvidia-smi` should be present (but won't work yet).
 ```

+### TODOs

-### TODO: Test updating instances... will running the install script just work?
+- Test updating instances... will running the install script just work
   - i.e. start with 11-4 and upgrade to 11-5
     - will conflict?
     - maybe make an uninstall script that removes the exact ones installed previously...
       - then can use newer version's install script.

 ## misc